rsmp-nordic/tlc_programming/overview.md

 Programs can be created with any suitable editor, and then deployed to the controller.

-To run a a program, other [configurations](configurations.md) must be present on the controller. including:
+To run a program, other [configurations](configurations.md) must be present on the controller. including:
 - regional configurations, e.g. red-yellow times.
 - controller configurations, e.g. list of intersections.
 - intersection configurations, e.g. signal groups and their conflict matrix.